briansimiyuj/doctor-appointment-app/README.md

        Cancel appointment function will open a modal to confirm the cancellation of the appointment.

-        1. Retrieve updateAppointmentStatus from the patient details context
+        1. Retrieve updateAppointmentStatus, patientAppointments and patientID from patient details context
         2. Retrieve the appointmentToCancel from updatePatientDetails hook
         3. Create a function to handle the cancel appointment which takes reason and alternative as parameters
           a.
 Get the appointment to cancel either from the hook state or from localStorage as fallback